tgalopin/html-sanitizer/README.md

 }
 ```

-To learn more on how to create a node and a node visitor suiting your needs, we recommand you to read
+To learn more on how to create a node and a node visitor suiting your needs, we recommend you to read
 the existing [nodes](https://github.com/tgalopin/html-sanitizer/tree/master/src/Node)
 and [visitors](https://github.com/tgalopin/html-sanitizer/tree/master/src/Visitor).